For Immediate Release: September 28, 2017

 - Whether a particular loan is secured by a first or subordinate lien, or is unsecured

 The data also include disclosure statements for each financial institution, aggregate data for each MSA, nationwide summary statistics regarding lending patterns, and Loan/Application Registers (LARs) for each financial institution (LARs are modified to protect borrower privacy).
 The FFIEC prepares and distributes this information on behalf of its member agencies.

 Understanding the Data

-The 2016 HMDA data use the census tract delineations, population, and housing characteristic data from the 2010 Census and the 2006–2010 American Community Survey (ACS), as has been the case since 2012, when these delineations and data were first used (opens new window).
+The 2016 HMDA data use the census tract delineations, population, and housing characteristic data from the 2010 Census and the 2006–2010 American Community Survey (ACS), as has been the case since 2012, when these delineations and data were first used (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 In addition, the data reflect MSA definitions released by the Office of Management and Budget in 2013 that became effective for HMDA purposes in 2014.